OndrejValla/TALENTED-PEOPLE/README.md

 All working correctly.

-#### 5. I like programming and would like to see this website's repositories.
+#### 5. I like programming and I would like to see this website's repositories.

 | Feature |
 |---------|